 - Convex – The opposite of a hollow grind is the convex grind, where the blade gets wider before it slopes down to the edge.
 Convex grinds don’t produce an edge bevel.
 Instead, the primary bevel curves down to the edge.
 This grind produces a very strong blade and is popular on hatchets, axes and machetes.
 Some commercial knives also use a convex grind.
 It is difficult to sharpen a convex blade with a conventional knife sharpener.

-Best Knife Sharpener Buyer’s Guide
+How We Selected the Best Knife Sharpener

 As you can see, there is a lot to consider when shopping for a knife sharpener.
 While many sharpeners look similar, they all have unique benefits and are best suited to specific kinds of knife sharpening.